Hillside with trees and fog

 Setting the Stage – Blue Pine Lodge Exterior

 Today, I’m introducing a new series called “Setting the Stage” which looks at the sets and places that make up the world of Twin Peaks.
-I begin this series with a look at one of the first film locations I visited in 1996 – Kiana Lodge.
+I begin with a look at one of the first film locations I visited in 1996 – Kiana Lodge.
 It’s located at 14976 Sandy Hook Rd NE, in Poulsbo, Washington.

-In episode 2001, Sheriff Harry Truman answers a telephone call by saying “Blue Pine Lodge.”
-The name is a nod to one of the fictional names for one of the two mountain peaks over looking the town – Blue Pine Mountain.
+In the series, the Blue Pine Lodge is home for Josie Packard, and Catherine and Pete Martell.
+In episode 2,001, Sheriff Harry Truman answers a telephone call by saying “Blue Pine Lodge.”
+The name is a nod to a fictional names for one of the two mountain peaks over looking the town – Blue Pine Mountain.

 Pilot